Australia's Premier Tax Accountants

-Our dedicated team is led by Partner-in-Charge, Andrew Bragg, operating from the Blockchain Centre at 710 Collins Street, Docklands, Melbourne as well as offices in St Kilda Rd, Melbourne, and the Mornington Peninsula.
+Our dedicated team is led by Partner-in-Charge, Andrew Bragg, operating from Paris Financial at Suite 1/128 Jolimont Rd, East Melbourne as well as the Mornington Peninsula office.
 Andrew is recognised as a technically astute and perceptive practitioner, who delivers tailored, practical outcomes to his clients.
 He works closely with his clients to quickly gain a thorough understanding of their complete tax position, and provides solutions that are technically sound, practical and commercial.
 He is a regular expert commentator and presenter on cryptocurrency tax issues, and a member of the commentary panel at the Blockchain Centre.

 This site is designed to provide the community with a greater understanding of their taxation obligations in Australia and the benefits that maybe derived in structuring their investments differently.

 There’s a saying that many cryptocurrency investors may have already heard: “Don’t let the tax tail wag the investment dog”.
 In other words, the best advice for your cryptocurrency portfolio is to base your decisions on investment merit, not on trying to save tax.
 Even so, there are taxation consequences for everyone with a crypto investment portfolio, so when a ‘grass is greener’ tax option seems possible, it can be very tempting to chase after it.